Basilica of Maxentius: Engineering

-The basilica Maxentius took aspects from Roman baths as well as typical Roman basilicas.
+The basilica of Maxentius took aspects from Roman baths as well as typical Roman basilicas.
 At that time, it used the most advanced engineering techniques known including innovations taken from the Markets of Trajan and the Baths of Diocletian.

 Similar to many basilicas at the time such as the Basilica Ulpia, the Basilica of Maxentius featured a huge open space in the central nave.
-However, instead of having columns support the ceiling like other basilicas, it was built using arches, a much more common appearance in Roman baths than basilicas.
+However, instead of having columns support the ceiling like other basilicas, it was built using arches, a much more common feature in Roman baths than basilicas.
 Another difference from traditional basilicas is the roof of the structure.
 While the former were built with a flat roof, the Basilica of Maxentius featured a folded roof, decreasing the overall weight of the structure and decreasing the horizontal forces exerted on the outer arches.